ElvesAguiar/ElvesAguiar/README.md

 - 🌱 I’m currently learning Java/Spring boot... and JS.
 So, i can make frontend for my apps :)
 - 👯 I’m looking to collaborate in projects with my skills
-- 🤔 I’m looking for help with nothing in particular rigth now, but i will ask for help with if a need it :)
+- 🤔 I’m not looking for help with nothing in particular rigth now, but i will ask for help with if a need it :)
 - 💬 Ask me about anything that i know and i will answer honestly
 - 📫 How to reach me: elvesmhs@hotmail.com